🎯 Mastering Test-Taking: Strategies for Success in High-Stakes Exams

 • Every multiple-choice question contains distractors—answers that seem right but aren’t.

-• Use a systematic approach to eliminate at least three answer choices.
+• Use a systematic approach to eliminate at least three answer choices and narrow them down to the two best options.

 • Distractors often: